 B. Optics or Computer Interfacing

 PHYS 545 - Experimental Methods in Physics IYou will learn about the fundamentals of nuclear magnetic resonance, atomic force microscopy, Arduino with sensors, and optical photolithography, and obtain hands-on experience with these important experimental techniques.
+There is also a free project.
+You will write 5 lab reports using LaTeX for writing and R language for data analysis.

 Instructor: Prof. T. Gredig